 Admittedly, this is speculation.
 I don’t think civil war is inevitable or even likely at this point.
 But, sadly, it’s not impossible either.
 In October of last year, Niall Ferguson wrote that “the time on the civil war doomsday clock looks more like 11:08 than 11:58.”
 Maybe this entire essay was misguided, taking King (and others) too seriously.
 But I wrote it anyway, in case anyone really is itching for midnight.

 I have read other opinions that a second civil war in the U.S. would be brief.
 Congressman King would likely agree with that assessment, given differences in gun ownership between “red” and “blue” states, perhaps factoring in rural/ urban divisions, as well as who might control centers of food production in the U.S. But predicting the future is never easy.
 In April 1861, very few Americans “believed the conflict would last longer than a few months.”
 In the 2003 run-up to the war in Iraq, Secretary of Defense Donald Rumsfeld famously predicted: “It is unknowable how long that conflict will last.
 It could last six days, six weeks.
 I doubt six months.”
 And history shows that as wars go on, Americans regret them the longer they continue.
 When passions are high, it is fairly easy to start a war.
-Stopping one is another matter.
-Historically, as wars have progressed over time Americans have come to regret them.
+Stopping one is another matter, however.

 If one has to go to war, it seems to me that the most prudent, conservative approach would be to hope for the best but expect the worst.
 As someone once said, “history doesn’t repeat itself, but it rhymes.”
 If we’re looking for patterns, then perhaps the most historically predictable thing about war is not who “wins” or loses, but the enormous damage done in terms of loss of life, health, the economy, infrastructure, and human suffering.
 Cooler heads should heed Churchill’s warning: